omicscodeathon/rhinotypeR/README.md

 <figcaption aria-hidden="true">workflow</figcaption>
 </figure>

-RhinotypeR workflow.
-The user downloads prototype strains using `getPrototypeSeqs()` function, combines these with their newly generated VP4/2 sequences, aligns and manually curates the alignment.
+Legend: The user downloads prototype strains using `getPrototypeSeqs()` function, combines these with their newly generated VP4/2 sequences, aligns and manually curates the alignment.
 The user then reads the curated alignment into R using `readFasta()` function.
 The readFasta object can then be used to run all the second-level functions, including `assignTypes()` which assigns the sequences into genotypes, filters out the prototype sequences and returns the genotype assignment of the new sequences.
 This output can be used to visualise the frequency of assigned genotypes.
 The distance matrix object, an output of `pairwiseDistance()` function, can be used to create a phylogenetic tree or a heatmap to visualize genetic relatedness of sequences.

 ## Package